ReST: A Plug-and-Play Spatially-Constrained Representation Enhancement Framework for Local-Life Recommendation: Conclusions

 \section{Conclusions}

-To address the challenges of spatial constraints and the long-tail effect in local-life recommendation, we propose ReST, a plug-and-play ID representation enhancement framework designed to tackle spatially-constrained scenarios.ReST introduces a novel ID representation enhancement strategy using self-supervised learning, tailored to the unique characteristics of local lifestyle services, effectively replacing traditional methods that often underperform in these scenarios.
-Extensive experiments demonstrate that our method outperforms state-of-the-art spatiotemporal and long-tail modeling approaches, with each proposed module contributing to improved overall performance.
-Furthermore, comprehensive evaluations on cold-start datasets confirm ReST’s ability to significantly enhance long-tail item representation and improve robustness under sparse interaction conditions.
-Online A/B testing also validates the effectiveness of our framework in real-world industrial deployment, showing notable improvements in both GMV and order volume, as well as better prediction of long-tail items.
-Importantly, the plug-and-play nature of ReST allows seamless integration with various backbone recommendation models, consistently boosting performance across different systems.
+To address spatial constraints and long-tail effects in local-life recommendation, we propose ReST, a plug-and-play ID representation enhancement framework.
+Using self-supervised learning tailored to local lifestyle services, ReST overcomes the limitations of traditional methods.
+Experiments show ReST outperforms state-of-the-art spatiotemporal and long-tail models, with all modules contributing to these gains.
+Evaluations on cold-start datasets confirm its robustness under sparse interactions and its ability to enhance long-tail item representation.
+Online A/B testing in a real-world deployment demonstrates significant increases in GMV and order volume, alongside better long-tail recommendation performance.
+As a plug-and-play module, ReST integrates seamlessly with various backbone models, consistently boosting their performance.